Panelbear is joining forces with Cronitor

 Founder dating

+So we began what I’d call “founder dating”.
 This period was a sneak-peak for how we’d be working together.
-For over a month, once or twice a week we’d have a video call at 9AM San Francisco time / 6PM Munich time to discuss all sorts of topics.
+For over a month, once or twice a week we’d have a video call to discuss all sorts of topics.

-It was a match!
-We were like-minded founders, with a similar approach to running a company, facing common technical challenges and a shared vision for how observability tooling should look like.
+Turns out, we're like-minded founders, with a similar approach to running a company, facing common technical challenges and a shared vision for how observability tooling should look like.

 2022 onwards